nomeata/haskell-for-readers/haskell-for-readers.md

     | y < x     = Node y t1 (insert x t2)
     | otherwise = Node y (insert x t1) t2
 ```
 This code shows a new, syntactic feature: Pattern guards!
 These are Boolean expressions that you can use to further restrict when a case is taken.
 The third case in this function definition is only used if `y < x`, otherwise the following cases are tried.
 Of course this could be written using `if … then … else …`, but the readability and aesthetics are better with pattern guards.
+The value `otherwise` is simply `True`, but this reads better.

 ### Polymorphic data types

 The tree data type declared in the previous section ought to be useful not just for integers, but maybe for any type.
-But it would be seriouly annoying to have to create a new tree data type for each type we want to store in the tree.
+But it would be seriously annoying to have to create a new tree data type for each type we want to store in the tree.
 Therefore, we haven have *polymorphic data types*.
 In the example of the tree, we can write:
 ```haskell
 data Tree a = Leaf | Node a (Tree a) (Tree a)
 ```